article

 Categorized as Mega attacks, Gen V is the latest generation of cyber threats.
 Gen V cyberattacks, which emerged in 2017, use large-scale, multi-vector approaches to target IT infrastructure with advanced attack technologies.

-These cyber threats are believed to originate with state organizations that leak the technology to public cybercriminals.
-The hallmark of Gen V cyberattacks is that they attack multiple vectors and are polymorphic, changing as they move around and acting differently on different systems.
-NotPetya and WannaCry are examples of Gen V cyberattacks.
+These cyber threats are believed to originate with state organizations that leak the technology to public cyber criminals.
+The hallmark of Gen V cyber attacks is that they attack multiple vectors and are polymorphic, changing as they move around and acting differently on different systems.
+NotPetya and WannaCry are examples of Gen V cyber attacks.

 Supply chain attacks

 Supply chain attacks have evolved with other attack vectors, since the same technologies and approaches are usually used.
-Supply chains have become a target for cybercriminals because these organizations provide an easier point of entry to specific enterprises than attacking those larger companies directly.
+Supply chains have become a target for cyber criminals because these organizations provide an easier point of entry to specific enterprises than attacking those larger companies directly.
+Supply chain attack targets can be used to gain access to many organizations connected with the target.

 Ransomware

 Ransomware has seen a fast and virulent evolution due to its efficacy and profitability.
-Attacks have escalated in terms of the scope of what is held hostage and the threats.
+Attacks have escalated in terms of the scope of what is held hostage and level of threats.
+Ransomware is used for extortion, with extorters threatening to disclose information or destroy vital data if the ransom terms are not met.
+Ransomware-as-a-service has also made it much more accessible to cybercriminals.

 Phishing

 Spear phishing and whale phishing are also on the rise.
 These approaches target specific individuals with messages developed using in-depth research to increase effectiveness.
-Phishing attacks are also increasing due to the rise in phishing kits sold on the dark web.
+Phishing attacks are also increasing due to the increase in phishing kits sold on the dark web.

 Malware